raspberrypi/noobs/README.md

-# Raspberry Pi Recovery System
-#### (New Out Of Box Software)
+# NOOBS (New Out of Box Software)
+#### (An easy OS image installer for the Raspberry Pi)

 ![alt text](http://www.raspberrypi.org/wp-content/uploads/2013/06/mainwindow.png "NOOBS Screenshot")

-The Raspberry Pi Recovery System is designed to make it easy to select and install operating systems for the Raspberry Pi on an SD card without requiring either network access or a more complicated SD card imaging operation.
+NOOBS is designed to make it easy to select and install operating systems for the Raspberry Pi on an SD card without requiring either network access or a more complicated SD card imaging operation.

+The latest official release of NOOBS can be downloaded from http://downloads.raspberrypi.org/noobs.

+For information on previous releases and version changelists, visit https://github.com/raspberrypi/noobs/releases.

 ### About
-The Recovery system works by creating a FAT partition on your SD card containing heavily compressed versions of OS images.
+NOOBS works by creating a FAT partition on your SD card containing heavily compressed versions of OS images.
 At boot you can press SHIFT to enter the recovery app and easily reinstall the existing OS or choose to install a different one.

-The Recovery System currently has the following functionality;
+NOOBS currently has the following functionality;
-- <b>Restore Image</b>: Writes the selected OS image onto the remainder of the SD card.
+- <b>Install OS</b>: Writes the selected OS image onto the remainder of the SD card.
 Only one OS can be imaged at a time.
 - <b>Edit Config</b>: Opens a text editor allowing the cmdline and config for the installed OS to be edited.
 - <b>Online Help</b>: [Networking Required] Open a browser that displays the raspberrypi.org/forum, allowing people to quickly access help and troubleshooting.
-- <b>Exit</b>: Quits the recovery app and reboots the Pi into the installed OS.
+- <b>Exit</b>: Quits NOOBS and reboots the Pi into the installed OS.
+- <b>Language Selection</b>: Allows the user to select the language to be displayed.
+- <b>Display Mode Selection</b>: By default, NOOBS will output over HDMI at your display’s preferred resolution, even if no HDMI display is connected.
+If you do not see any output on your HDMI display or are using the composite output, press 1, 2, 3 or 4 on your keyboard to select HDMI preferred mode, HDMI safe mode, composite PAL mode or composite NTSC mode respectively.

 ### Setup

-To setup a blank SD card with the Recovery System;
+To setup a blank SD card with NOOBS;
-- Format an SD card that is 4GB or greater in size as FAT32
+- Format an SD card that is 4GB or greater in size as FAT (see instructions on how to do this below)
-- Copy the files in the `/output` directory onto the SD card
+- Extract the files from the NOOBS zip file and copy onto the SD card
-- Place any OS images you want to be able to install into the `/images` directory on the SD card

-On first boot the "Recovery" FAT partition will be automatically resized to a minimum and a list of OS images that are available to install will be displayed.
+On first boot the "RECOVERY" FAT partition will be automatically resized to a minimum and a list of OS images that are available to install will be displayed.
 If there is only one OS image contained within `/images` then this will be automatically installed on first boot.

 ### How to Format an SD card as FAT